Please consider submitting by 23rd June 2023 for:

-The 7th International Workshop on Socio-Technical Perspective in IS development (STPIS’21) – 14th – 15th October 2021.
-This year, the STPIS will take place in connection with the Italian Chapter of the Association for Information Systems (itAIS), in Trento in Italy.
-Both on-campus and virtual alternatives for those who cannot travel are planned for the STPIS’21.
+The 9th International Workshop on Socio-Technical Perspective in IS development (STPIS’23) – 15th – 16th September 2023.
+This year, STPIS will take place at the University of Southampton, UK.
 You can click here to submit your paper.

 - Registration deadline: To be announced

 - Conference dates: 15th – 16th September 2023